Perkins SmartOps logo Perkins SmartOps logo

 Day 7 (Gentle Reminder): If payment hasn’t landed, n8n sends a friendly email: “Hi [Client Name], just checking in on invoice #1247 due on [date].
 Let me know if you need anything from us.”
 The email is warm, not aggressive.
 It goes to the person who signed the contract, not just the invoice email address.

 The whole flow requires zero daily effort from you.
 No remembering to send emails.
 No spreadsheet hunting.
 No awkward tone to strike.
 The client doesn’t feel pestered by a human.
 They feel nudged by a professional process.
+If you want to see what a well-structured chaser sequence looks like before building anything, there is a ready-made prompt in the Prompt Vault that writes the full email sequence for you.
+Try it here.

 The Technical Setup

-Airtable becomes your control centre.
+The database becomes your control centre.
 Every email sent gets a record.
 Customer name, invoice number, date sent, email body, recipient.
 Over time, you can run filters to see “invoices taking over 60 days”, or “this customer always pays day 45”, or “this customer is now three invoices late”.
 That data then informs your sales and customer success decisions.

 Anyone can sign up for n8n cloud or self-host the tool itself.
 The real challenge is architecture.
 Understanding how your payment data should flow through the system, what needs logging, what needs backing up, and how to structure the rules so they handle your specific payment patterns reliably.
 That’s where the thinking lives.

 The system runs on a schedule: once per day at 8am, the automation wakes up, checks which invoices are overdue and by how many days, and sends appropriate emails.
-You own the self-hosted n8n instance running on your own server, the Xero credentials, the Airtable database, and all the email templates.
+You own the self-hosted n8n instance running on your own server, the accounting credentials, the database, and all the email templates.
 There’s no third party sitting between you and your payment data.

 What This Saves

 Automated chasing eliminates the manual email drafting entirely.
-Your finance person goes from 5 to 7 hours down to maybe 1 hour per month (handling the exceptions where someone disputes the invoice or has a genuine issue).
+Your finance person goes from 5 to 7 hours down to maybe 1 hour per month, handling the exceptions where someone disputes the invoice or has a genuine issue.
 That’s 4 to 6 hours freed up per month.

-But the real savings come from faster cash conversion.
+The bigger win is faster cash conversion.
 When invoices are chased automatically on day 7, day 14, and day 30, instead of whenever someone notices, you typically see payment arrival move forward by 5 to 10 days.
 For a company with £50,000 in monthly invoicing, that’s £2,500 to £5,000 in working capital that becomes available sooner.
-That money can pay your staff sooner, settle supplier invoices, or stay in the bank as buffer.
-For most businesses, that working capital acceleration is worth more than the labour savings.

 And then there’s the psychological win.
 Late payments stop feeling like a problem you have to solve.
 They’re part of the system’s operation.
 The automation is professional, consistent, and unemotional.
 Your clients don’t feel like you’re personally hassling them.
 They feel like they’re dealing with a well-run business that has systems.